katesnelson/SCALes-website/content/authors/denise-chavez-reyes/_index.md

 user_groups:
   - Current Members
 ---
-Denise is a PhD student in the Department of Geography and Geospatial Sciences at Kansas State University.
+Denise is a PhD candidate in the Department of Geography and Geospatial Sciences at Kansas State University.
 Her research attempts to assess the ability of agricultural communities to cope to natural hazards-adaptive capacity.
 Denise has had diverse research interests, from characterizing indoor and outdoor air-quality with a GPS enabled monitor to identifying factors that motivate minority groups to pursue higher education.
 Through her diverse research attempts, she has always been determined to contribute to a healthier and stronger society by advocating for policy change and community education opportunities.